 Give thanks for your freezer, especially in summer.
-From ice cubes to ice cream, Popsicles to frozen pizza, this practical appliance prevents owners from losing their cool, even in triple-digit temps.
+From ice cubes to ice cream, Popsicles to frozen pizza, items stored in this practical appliance prevent owners from losing their cool.

 “You can freeze anything,” says Lizann Powers-Hammond, a food preservation expert at the Washington State University Extension.
 “It’s not a safety issue.”

 Still, not everything should be stored in your freezer.

-Thawed-out food may not make you sick, but some foods do not defrost in an appetizing way, Powers-Hammond tells Money Talks News in a phone interview.
+Thawed-out food may not make you sick, but some foods do not defrost in an appetizing way, Powers-Hammond tells Money Talks News.

 The following are items that she says are better off unfrozen, or that at least require some know-how when freezing.